10 Electrifying EV Stocks Worth Watching

 As a result, the Fed's aggressive response to inflation tends to hit growth stocks like EVs the hardest.
 Most are not particularly profitable today, so the price is heavily influenced by those expected future profits, which get less and less valuable the higher interest rates go.

-The growth is there, and it's happening before our eyes.
-The question is simply how to best play this trend.
+The growth is there, with global EV sales up 63% year-over-year in the first half of 2022, according to research firm Canalys.
+The question for investors is simply how to best play this trend.

-Today, we're going to take a look at seven of the largest and most widely traded EV stocks.
+Today, we're going to take a look at 10 EV stocks to watch as sales heat up.
 This isn't necessarily a recommendation list – some of these electric vehicle stocks might indeed not be right for you.

 Every stock on this list is highly speculative, so you should only purchase them if you have a high tolerance for risk.
 And you might want to wait for some indication that the stocks have bottomed out before putting money at risk.
 But if you're looking to play the trend of rising consumer embrace of electric vehicles, these EV stocks are the ones you'd want to consider.